This is the text only version of the Kids Site. For the normal site, please go here.

 As you can see, we face plenty of trouble if our planet heats up too much, too quickly.
 So what can we do?
 Lots!
 There are many ways to lessen our impact on the environment and make our world a cleaner, greener place to live.

 Change your ways and become an ENERGY STAR!

-There’s tons of stuff we can do everyday to save energy and our planet.
-Find out what you can do…Right in your own bedroom!
+There are many things we can do every day to save energy and our planet.
+Find out what you can do—right in your own bedroom!

 Use your fan wisely to make the most of the air in your room.
-It’s all about the direction your fan spins—in the summer to the left, in the winter to the right!
-And remember: Ceiling fans only cool people, not the room.
+It’s all about the direction your fan spins—in the summer to the left (or counterclockwise), in the winter to the right!
+And remember: ceiling fans only cool people, not the room.
 So when you leave the room, turn it off.